OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:12

-During the time of Joiakim, these were the heads of the priestly families: of Seraiah’s family, Meraiah; of Jeremiah’s, Hananiah;
+During the time of Joiakim, these were the heads of the priestly families: from Seraiah’s family, Meraiah; from Jeremiah’s, Hananiah;

 ## Nehemiah 12:13

-Meshullam of Ezra, Jehohanan of Amariah
+From Ezra’s family, Meshullam; from Amariah’s, Jehohanan;

 ## Nehemiah 12:14

-Jonathan of Malluchi, Joseph of Shebaniah,
+From Malluchi’s, Jonathan; from Shebaniah’s, Joseph;

 ## Nehemiah 12:15

-Adna of Harim, Helkai of Meraioth,
+From Harim’s, Adna; from Meraioth’s, Helkai;

 ## Nehemiah 12:16

-Zechariah of Iddo, Meshullam of Ginnethon,
+From Iddo’s, Zechariah; from Ginnethon’s, Meshullam;

 ## Nehemiah 12:17

-Zichri of Abijah, Piltai of Moadiah, of the land of Miniamin,
+From Abijah’s, Zichri; from Moadiah’s, Piltai, of the land of Miniamin;

 ## Nehemiah 12:18

-Shammua of Bilgah, Jehonathan of Shemaiah,
+From Bilgah’s, Shammua; from Shemaiah’s, Jehonathan;

 ## Nehemiah 12:19

-Mattenai of Joiarib, Uzzi of Jedaiah,
+From Joiarib’s, Mattenai; from Jedaiah’s, Uzzi;

 ## Nehemiah 12:20

-Kallai of Sallai, Eber of Amok,
+From Sallai’s, Kallai; from Amok’s, Eber;

 ## Nehemiah 12:21

-Hashabiah of Hilkiah, and Nethanel of Jedaiah.
+From Hilkiah’s, Hashabiah; from Jedaiah’s, Nethanel.

 ## Nehemiah 12:22